jaschableicher/PointerJS/README.md

 ```
 If you do it that way, you need to initialize it after the reveal.js file

-Oryou can include it in the Reveal.initialize part:
+Or you can include it in the Reveal.initialize part:
 ```javascript
 Reveal.initialize({
       dependencies:[